 The Economic Geology Laboratory is housed in Haenicke Hall and supervised by Dr. Joyashish Thakurta.
-This laboratory is part of the Department of Geosciences at Western Michigan University, which is located in nearby Rood Hall.
+This laboratory is part of the Department of Geological and Environmental Sciences at Western Michigan University, which is located in nearby Rood Hall.

 - Surficial Geological Mapping: Iron Mountain 7.5 Minute Quadrangle, Dickinson County, Michigan, 2016

 - Geochemical characterization of sulfide mineralization at Eagle and Eagle East intrusions in Marquette County, Michigan, 2015

 - Bedrock Geological Mapping: Norway 7.5 Minute Quadrangle Dickinson County and Bessemer Quadrangle, Gogebic County, 2015